 I discovered the crowdfunding around 2010 when it was about the hottest topic on everyone’s lips at every film festival I attended.
 However, the crowdfunding landscape has changed dramatically since I ran my first campaign in 2012.
-In this article, I will analyse what impact that change has had on the indie filmmaking crowd and what awaits us in the future.
+In this article, I will analyze what impact that change has had on the indie filmmaking crowd and what awaits us in the future.

 Before I became interested in crowdfunding, my feature film script “2 People” was rejected by the established film funding institutions countless of times.

 When I discovered crowdfunding, I knew nothing about it.
 However, the fact that some indie filmmakers could crowdfund enough money to make their films and not only shorts but also feature films was inspiring to me and enough to get me very excited.
+I learned also that there are crowdfunding companies that can offer and provide Buying and Selling Regulation CF Shares.

 I ran my first crowdfunding campaign in 2010 and failed.
 I run my second campaign in 2012 and this time I managed to exceed my target by 11 percent.
 Since 2012, which I consider being the happy days of crowdfunding, a lot has changed in that landscape.